 - Clarify how statistical significance factors into your data model.

 - What are the smaller components of tech that need to be built out in the dashboard view of the web application?

 - Clarify how you would handle data exports.
-Let’s say it turns out everyone is using the export feature in your MPV instead of the dash – do you see that as standard usage or an opportunity to improve the dashboard?
+Let’s say it turns out everyone is using the export feature in your MVP instead of the dash – do you see that as standard usage or an opportunity to improve the dashboard?
 How do you think about that?